msmolyakov/paddle/README.md

 #### Custom Docker image

-If you wish to use any custom docker image with Waves node, Paddle can do it:
+If you wish to use some custom docker image of Waves node, Paddle allows to do it:

 ```java
 DockerNode node = new DockerNode(image, tag, apiPort, chainId, richSeedPhrase);
 ```

-At now, custom image must expose port `6869` for REST API.
+**Note!** For now custom image must expose port `6869` for REST API.

 ### Connect to existing Waves node

-Paddle also can connect to nodes of any Waves blockchain: mainnet, testnet or any custom.
+Paddle also can connect to running nodes of any Waves blockchain: mainnet, testnet or any custom.

-To connect to node, just provide node address, chainId and seed phrase of rich account:
+To connect to node just provide node address, chain Id and seed phrase of rich account:

 ```java
 Node node = new Node("testnodes.wavesnodes.com", 'T', "your rich seed phrase");
 ```

-Be aware in production networks like Mainnet!
+**Note!** Be aware in production networks like Mainnet!
 Your tests will spend your real money.

 ### Methods of Node instance

-- `chainId()`
+- `chainId()` - returns chain id;
-- `height()`
+- `height()` - returns current height of blockchain;
-- `compileScript()`
+- `compileScript()` - compile RIDE script;
-- `isSmart()` for accounts and assets
+- `isSmart(assetOrAddress)` - return true if asset or account is scripted;
-- `send()`
+- `send(...)` - send transaction.

-## Account setup
+## Account

 In Paddle, Account is an actor of your test.
-It contains information about Waves account and can send transactions.
+It has information about Waves account and can send transactions.

 To create new account: